 Freshly ground black pepper and sea salt

-- Lightly dust 12-in. pizza pan with semolina flour.
+- Lightly dust 12-inch pizza pan with semolina flour.
 Punch down dough.
-On lightly floured surface, roll dough out to 13- to 14-in. circle; fit onto prepared pan.
-Let rise in warm, draft-free place for 20 min.
+On lightly floured surface, roll dough out to 13- to 14-inch circle; fit onto prepared pan.
+Let rise in warm, draft-free place for 20 minutes.

-- Preheat oven to 425° F. Brush top of dough with 2 tsp. oil.
+- Preheat oven to 425 F. Brush top of dough with 2 teaspoons oil.
 Arrange sliced garlic evenly over top.
-Using a mandoline, food processor or sharp knife, cut potatoes into very thin slices, about 1/8-in. thick.
+Using a mandoline, food processor or sharp knife, cut potatoes into very thin slices, about 1/8-inch thick.
 Scatter potato and prosciutto over dough.
-Drizzle with cream and remaining 2 tsp. oil; sprinkle with thyme.
+Drizzle with cream and remaining 2 teaspoons oil; sprinkle with thyme.
 Season generously with pepper and lightly with salt, as desired.

 - Bake in center of oven for 30 to 35 minutes or until crust edge is golden and cream is bubbly.
 Let stand 5 minutes.
 To serve, cut into wedges.